cimt-ag/data_vault_pipelinedescription/documentation/reference_implementation_installation_and_usage.md

 The python project needs some environment information for connecting to the database and retrieving the ddl scripts.
 * create a copy of the directory "config_template" as "config"
 * edit "config/basic.ini"
     * set "ddl_root_path" to the full path pointing to the "datamodel" directory of the repository.
-This depends on the location of the procect.
+This depends on the location of the project.
 * edit "config/pg_connect.ini"
     * adapt all connection parameters to your meet you DB configuration (DB, user, password)
 * the following steps depend on your python environment/ide: